The Chart for NetEase Inc. (NTES) Is Flashing Mixed Signals

-NetEase Inc. (NASDAQ:NTES) went up by 2.95% from its latest closing price compared to the recent 1-year high of $134.33.
-The company’s stock price has collected 6.82% of gains in the last five trading sessions.
-The Wall Street Journal reported on 08/31/21 that Zoom Video, AMC, CrowdStrike: What to Watch When the Stock Market Opens Today
+NetEase Inc. (NASDAQ:NTES) went down by -4.15% from its latest closing price compared to the recent 1-year high of $134.33.
+The company’s stock price has collected -11.71% of loss in the last five trading sessions.
+Barron’s reported on 09/09/21 that Dow and S&P 500 Finish Down for 4th Straight Day

 Is It Worth Investing in NetEase Inc. (NASDAQ :NTES) Right Now?